Brandywiners Chorale welcomed Darrin Peters as its new director in

 Assistant Music Director for Evita, and also performed

-leading roles in Me and My Girl and State Fair as well
+leading roles in Me and My Girl, State Fair, and Annie as well

 as ensemble in many other productions.
 He has sung with the Chorale